 There are several ways you can grow your mushrooms at home.
 It depends on the materials available.

-If you do it yourself, you will be saving a lot of money especially if you have most of the materials needed.
+Doing it yourself will save a lot of money, especially if you have most of the materials needed.

-Another option is to buy mushroom growing kits in your local greenery or mushroom suppliers in your area or online.
+Another option is to buy mushroom growing kits from your local greenery, mushroom suppliers in your area, or online.
 This is easier because the kit provides everything you need.
-You will only maintain the right condition and environment for the mushroom you chose to grow.
+You will only maintain the right condition and environment for the mushroom you choose to grow.

 Growing Oyster Mushrooms at home using farm wastes products